-Avalanche subnet tutorial series: What is a subnet
+Avalanche subnets tutorial series: What are Avalanche subnets?

 Avalanche is the 4th largest blockchain network with 10.6 billion total value locked (TVL) as of April 2022.
 The reason more and more developers choose Avalanche is because of its improved throughput and scalability.

 - Performance-wise, Avalanche can process 4500 transactions per second (TPS) right now.

 - Scalability-wise, subnet is the key feature making Avalanche stand out from its peers.

 Avalanche subnets allow users to create and run their own blockchain networks, and it is very flexible.
 A subnet can be set to private, so its transactions are separated from the primary network.
 Subnet chains can also be tuned to meet different compliance requirements like geographical bounds and KYC/AML checks.

 This tutorial series is created to help developers start their journey with Avalanche subnets.
 For testing purposes, it is based on Avalanche’s Fuji testnet, but the steps are applicable to mainnet too.
 It is extended from this article on Avalanche’s official website, so many code snippets were reused from there.

 - What is a subnet. <– You are here.